 Now Open your Browser and try accessing the URL

-Now you can able to see the, After you try accessing the Azure Function URL, it hits the breakpoint in the Azure Function code.
+Now you can see that After you try accessing the Azure Function URL, it hits the breakpoint in the Azure Function code.

-So we saw, it is really cool to debug the Azure function using Visual Studio 2019.
-Even it is more interesting to debug multiple function apps in Visual Studio 2019.
+So, we saw it is cool to debug the Azure function using Visual Studio 2019.
+It is even more interesting to debug multiple function apps in Visual Studio 2019.
 Let’s check that scenario.

 Debugging Multiple Azure Function Apps In Visual Studio 2019

-The Visual Studio 2019 can’t launch multiple apps to debug at the same time, But as a workaround what you can try out is, that you can launch one and then attach it to the others.
+Visual Studio 2019 can’t launch multiple apps to debug at the same time, But as a workaround, what you can try out is that you can launch one and then attach it to the others.
 Let’s do that following the below steps

 First, Put the breakpoint in both the Functions like below